 We recently updated our web address from link.uma.me to app.uma.money to better reflect our focus on payments.

-Your account and features are unaffected- everything works just as before.
+Your account and features are unaffected—everything works exactly as before.

 How Do I Claim a UMA Address?

-4. You’ll authorize Zero Hash (or your regional UMA partner) to automatically convert Bitcoin Lightning payments sent to your UMA into your local currency and deposit them into your account.
+Authorize your regional partner to convert Lightning payments and deposit them into your account.

 Do I Need to Verify My Identity for UMA?